Gauthami-1/ECE445-Notebook/Gauthami/README.md

 **Date:** April 24th, 2025
 **Objective:** Resolve motor control issues
 **Work Done:**
-- Supplied 5V to ESP32 for successful motor operation
-- Realized that out PCB supplied 3.3V to the 5V pin which is incorrect because the PCB has an internal voltage regulator that steps down to 3.3V
-- Adjusted the breadboard to have a functional battle bot for the demo using the datasheets as refered earlier in the notebook.
-- Updated Power table with the new battery and 3 Grertian motors:
+I tested the supplied 5V to ESP32 for successful motor operation.
+I realized that our PCB supplied 3.3V to the 5V pin which is incorrect because the PCB has an internal voltage regulator that steps down to 3.3V.
+I adjusted the breadboard to have a functional battle bot for the demo using the datasheets as referred earlier in the notebook.I updated Power table with the new battery and 3 Greartisan motors:

 Power System  (Based on 9V Battery Setup):